nigelreign/ionic5-supergeeksdancezw-profile/README.md

-# ionic 5 Supergeeks Dance Crew Profile Application - Mobile And Web App UI.
+# ionic 5 Supergeeks Dance Crew Profile - Mobile And Web App UI.

 ## Interface was done using Ionic and Angular Framework